jacobguinther/gwb/readme.md

 Go to [SteelBuildingsProject](https://gwb-project.herokuapp.com/dist/index.html)

+*Please be patient.
+This site is hosted on heroku so it may take a minute for the server to start.*

 **Project Guidelines:**
 For this project please use the following guidelines below.
 If you have any questions or need clarification, please let me know, and I will try to get back to you as soon as I can.